sunchang0124/dp_cgans/README.md

 **Note**: "Standing on the shoulders of giants".
 This repository is inspired by the excellent work of [CTGAN](https://github.com/sdv-dev/CTGAN) from [Synthetic Data Vault (SDV)](https://github.com/sdv-dev/SDV), [Tensorflow Privacy](https://github.com/tensorflow/privacy), and [RdfPdans](https://github.com/cadmiumkitty/rdfpandas).
 Highly appreciate they shared the ideas and implementations, made code publicly available, well-written documentation.
 More related work can be found in the References below.

+This package is extended from SDV (https://github.com/sdv-dev/SDV), CTGAN (https://github.com/sdv-dev/CTGAN), and Differential Privacy in GANs (https://github.com/civisanalytics/dpwgan).
+The author modified the conditional matrix and cost functions to emphasize on the relations between variables.
+The main changes are in ctgan/synthesizers/ctgan.py ../data_sampler.py ../data_transformer.py

 ## 📥️ Installation